 Preparation for Other Oral Procedures

 In addition to those mentioned above, there are several oral procedures for which dental lasers can help prepare teeth and tissue.
 For crown lengthening, lasers can be used to reshape gum tissue and even bone if necessary.
 They can also be used in preparation for composite bonding by preparing the tooth enamel.
-Dental lasers can even be used to help repair some worn down fillings.
+Dental lasers can even be used to help repair some worn down fillings or dental implants in San Marcos.

 The Importance of Prevention

 While dental laser technology is an exciting advancement in oral treatments, the best way to keep your teeth and mouth healthy is prevention.
 Take good care of your teeth daily by brushing and flossing regularly.
 Remember to visit your dentist for regular dental checkups and whenever you experience pain or another dental problem.

 Curious about the use of dental lasers in today’s oral treatments?
-Contact Carothers Family Dental, a dental office in San Marcos TX , for more information about cosmetic dentistry or to schedule an appointment.
+Contact Carothers Family Dental, San Marcos TX dentists, for more information about cosmetic dentistry or to schedule an appointment.